'They say it's magic. I say it's faith': Mom helps baby ring bell after beating brain cancer

 "I want to thank Dr. Hastings for saving my baby.
 You guys are all incredible.
 I've never met such amazing people in my whole life," Leann said fighting back tears.

-She then helped her daughter ring the a bell signifying that she had beaten cancer.
+She then helped her daughter ring the bell signifying that she had beaten cancer.